 Eat a healthy breakfast within 1-2 hours of waking up.

 Just as exercise cues your metabolism to get going, so does eating breakfast.
 It gives your body a much needed boost of energy, which establishes the base rate for the day.
 Plus, research repeatedly shows that people who eat breakfast are leaner than “breakfast skippers”.

 3. Pump It Up

-Recent studies have shown that women who ate three daily servings of dairy lost between 60 and 100 percent more fat than women who ate less than that.
+Recent studies have shown that women who ate three daily servings of dairy lost 60-100% more fat than women who ate less than that.
 This is because the calcium found in low-fat dairy produces enzymes, which burns extra fat.
-Taking calcium supplements did not show the same effects, so make sure you get your quota by eating three servings of low-fat dairy a day, such as milk, yogurt and hard cheeses.
+Taking calcium supplements did not show the same effects, so make sure you get your quota from food sources like milk, yogurt and hard cheeses.

 8. Up The Intensity

 If your workouts aren’t challenging you, up the intensity.